 Introductory Coding Camp with Scratch: Music & Sound

 Students learn basic coding in Scratch to play instruments, create a music video, make movie sound effects, be a DJ mixer and more.
 [Age 9+]

 In this introductory robotics camp, students use Scratch to program Makeblock mBot robots.
-Students will have fun playing mBot soccer, balloon pop and completing other robot challenges.
-[Prior Scratch experience or equivalent required; Age 10+]
+Students will have fun playing mBot soccer, racing the bots and completing other robot challenges.
+[Age 10+, Prior coding experience or equivalent required]

 Scratch is a project of the Lifelong Kindergarten group at the MIT Media Lab and is available for free at scratch.mit.edu.